-The Cusinart Air Fryer Hack
+The Cuisinart Air Fryer Hack

 The first goal is to get the stainless steel cover off.
 We need a 10" long Phillips screwdriver, a large flat head screwdriver, a set of Allen hex keys and a headlight.
 This process takes about an hour.
 Click on the hyperlinks below to see pictures.